Sean Scully: Kind of Red at the Timothy Taylor Gallery

 These are the kinds of works that require time and dedicated looking.
 Scully’s paintings have a rich, slow burn, revealing more of themselves the longer one looks.
 They are undoubtedly as powerful formally as they are emotionally.

-Sean Scully: Kind of Red is at the Timothy Taylor Gallery until 26th July 2014, for further information visit here.
+Sean Scully: Kind of Red is at the Timothy Taylor Gallery until 26th July 2014.
+For further information visit the gallery’s website here.